-Course Overview (I will email you a shortened version of all this with the names of the seminar presenters by class 3 or class 4, depending on class attendance next week, not this week which is traditionally seen as your 'shopping for classes' week)
+Course Overview (I will email you a shortened version of all this with the names of the seminar presenters by class 3 or class 4, depending on class attendance this week and next week.
+This week is traditionally seen as your 'shopping for classes' week).